Kevoot/NESalizer/README.md

-Nesalizer
+NESalizer for the Steam Link
 =========

-A work-in-progress NES emulator with a real-time rewind feature that correctly reverses sound.
+A NES emulator with a real-time rewind feature that correctly reverses sound ported to the Steam Link.

-Some other cool features are planned :).
-Still lacks a GUI and persistent (on-disk) save states.

-## Video demonstration ##

-See [this video](https://www.youtube.com/watch?v=qCQkYrQo9fI) for a demonstration of rewinding.
-The channel has some other videos as well.
+Still working on save-states and gamepad support.

 ## Building ##

-SDL2 is used for the final output and is the only dependency.
-You currently need a \*nix system.
+SDL2 is used for the final output and is the only dependency except the SteamLink-SDK

-The only \*nix/POSIX dependencies are the timing functions in [**src/timing.cpp**](src/timing.cpp), which should be trivial to port.
-A quick-and-dirty experimental port to Windows has already been done by miker00lz, but contributions are welcome.
-One GCC extension (case ranges) is used currently.

-Commands for building on Ubuntu:

-    $ apt-get install libsdl2-dev
-    $ make CONF=release

-Parallel builds (e.g., `make CONF=release -j8`) are supported too.

-See the *Makefile* for other options.
-The built-in movie recording support has sadly bitrotted due to libav changes.

 ## Running ##

-    $ ./nes <ROM file>
+ Right now it simply loads "mario(E).nes" from the current folder.
+A nice GUI is yet to come.

 Controls are currently hardcoded (in [**src/input.cpp**](src/input.cpp) and [**src/sdl_backend.cpp**](src/sdl_backend.cpp)) as follows: